-Lock-up: All of our directors and officers and our stockholders owning 5% or more of our common stock have agreed with the underwriters, subject to certain exceptions, not to sell, transfer, or dispose of, directly or indirectly, any of our common stock or securities convertible into or exercisable or exchangeable for our common stock for a period of 180 from the date of this prospectus.
-See "Shares Eligible for Future Sale" and "Underwriting" for more information.
+Lock-up: We and all of our directors and officers and our stockholders owning 5% or more of our common stock have agreed with the underwriters, subject to certain exceptions, not to sell, transfer, or dispose of, directly or indirectly, any of our common stock or securities convertible into or exercisable or exchangeable for our common stock for a period of 180 from the date of this prospectus, without the prior written consent of the underwriters.
+See "Shares Eligible for Future Sale" and your investment.

-Risk Factors: Investing in these securities involves a high degree of risk.
-As an investor, you should be able to bear a complete loss of your investment.
 You should carefully consider the information set forth in the "Risk Factors" section of this prospectus before deciding to invest in our shares of common stock.